Richard1688Sun/ARM32CPU/README.md

 ### Execute Stage:
-Stage that loads execution registers(eg. `rn`, `rm`, and `rs`) and completes the ALU operations as well as shifting
+Stage that loads execution registers(eg. `rn`, `rm`, and `rs`) and completes the ALU operations as well as shifting When stalling, `instr_out` is NOP to load a blank instruction to the next stage.
+This is not done within `execute_pipeline_unit` because we need to correctly decoded data within `execute_unit`

 **execute_pipeline_unit**:
   - Contains the following signals: